 The 1972 American Bombing of Phat Diem Cathedral

-The bombs hit from the bishop’s house to the pond area.
-One bomb exploded in an open space on the west side of the Cathedral.
-It flattened the Saint Peter’s Chapel and caused Saint Joseph Chapel to tilt while sending 36 stone slabs to the ground.
+The bombs struck from the bishop’s house to the pond area.
+One particularly destructive bomb exploded in the open space on the west side of the Cathedral.
+It completely flattened Saint Peter’s Chapel, caused Saint Joseph’s Chapel to tilt, and sent 36 massive stone slabs crashing to the ground.

 Visiting Phat Diem Cathedral